Hitachi Energy India Ltd (BSE: 543187, NSE: POWERINDIA) — Business Report / Investor Feed

 Customer Segments

-Segment Nature Key Named Customers / Orders
+Segment Nature Key Named Customers / Recent Orders

 Customer Concentration